 Acute bacterial endocarditis (ABE) usually develops abruptly and progresses rapidly (ie, over days).
 A source of infection or portal of entry is often evident.
 When bacteria are virulent or bacterial exposure is massive, ABE can affect normal valves.
 It is usually caused by S. aureus, group A hemolytic streptococci, pneumococci, or gonococci.

 Prosthetic valvular endocarditis (PVE) develops in 2 to 3% of patients within 1 year after valve replacement and in 0.5%/year thereafter.
 It is more common after aortic than after mitral valve replacement and affects mechanical and bioprosthetic valves equally.
-Early-onset infections (< 2 months after surgery) are caused mainly by contamination during surgery with antimicrobial-resistant bacteria (eg, S. epidermidis, diphtheroids, coliform bacilli, Candida species, Aspergillus species).
+Early-onset infections (< 2 months after surgery) are caused mainly by contamination during surgery with antimicrobial-resistant bacteria (eg, S. epidermidis, diphtheroids, coliform bacilli) or by fungi (eg, Candida species, Aspergillus species).
 Late-onset infections are caused mainly by contamination with low-virulence organisms during surgery or by transient asymptomatic bacteremias, most often with streptococci; S. epidermidis; diphtheroids; and the fastidious gram-negative bacilli, Haemophilus species, Actinobacillus actinomycetemcomitans, and Cardiobacterium hominis.

 Symptoms and Signs of Infective Endocarditis